-- Actual or potential violations to the right of life and physical integrity under national law or international human rights, humanitarian and refugee law, including by state and non-state parties to an armed conflict, inter-communal violence, or other situations of internal disturbance: - Actual or potential physical harm to civilians associated with lawful actions by state or international security forces; - Actual or potential physical harm to civilians associated with the presence of mines, explosive remnants of war (ERW), and unexploded ordinance (UXO).
+- Actual or potential violations to the right of life and physical integrity under national law or international human rights, humanitarian and refugee law, including by state and non-state parties to an armed conflict, inter-communal violence, or other situations of internal disturbance; - Actual or potential physical harm to civilians associated with lawful actions by state or international security forces; - Actual or potential physical harm to civilians associated with the presence of mines, explosive remnants of war (ERW), and unexploded ordnance (UXO).

 It is important to repeat here that this definition makes no distinction to the source of the threat.
-POC mandates require action irrespective of the source of the threat (see DPKO-DFS POC Policy para.
-20).
+POC mandates require action irrespective of the source of the threat (see DPO POC Policy).